truecharts/website/src/content/docs/platforms/SCALE/guides/recover-cnpg.md

 ---
-title: Recovering CNPG Apps after a TrueNAS SCALE Reboot
+title: Recovering CNPG Apps after Reboot
 ---

-# Recover CNPG App after Reboot

 Apps with a PostgreSQL database that were updated to the new CNPG common sometimes don't survive a reboot of TrueNAS Scale.
 The App then hangs on _DEPLOYING_ and pods are in state _Completed_ or _TaintToleration_.